Cloudflare AI Labyrinth, Bot Fight Mode, and AI Crawl Control — Which to Enable

 CCBot - think twice before blocking

-CCBot powers Common Crawl — the open dataset that trained ChatGPT, Claude, LLaMA, and dozens of other models.
-Blocking it won’t affect current AI search visibility (live search uses separate crawlers).
-But your content may be underrepresented in future AI model versions if it’s missing from Common Crawl’s dataset.
-If bandwidth is a concern (CCBot can consume up to 40% of crawl budget during deep cycles), block it.
-Otherwise, consider allowing it for long-term AI representation.
+CCBot powers Common Crawl - the open dataset that trained ChatGPT, Claude, LLaMA, and dozens of other models.
+Blocking it won't dent your current AI search visibility (live search uses separate crawlers).
+But your content may be underrepresented in future models if it's missing from Common Crawl's dataset.
+If bandwidth is the concern (CCBot can eat up to 40% of crawl budget during deep cycles), block it.
+Otherwise I'd allow it - it's a cheap bet on long-term representation.

 Deprecated: anthropic-ai

 The anthropic-ai user agent is deprecated.
-Anthropic now uses three separate crawlers: ClaudeBot (training), Claude-SearchBot (search indexing), and Claude-User (live queries).
-If your robots.txt blocks anthropic-ai, it does nothing — update to the current user agent names (Search Engine Journal).
+Anthropic now runs three separate crawlers: ClaudeBot (training), Claude-SearchBot (search indexing), and Claude-User (live queries).
+If your robots.txt blocks anthropic-ai, it does precisely nothing - update to the current names (Search Engine Journal).

 AI Labyrinth - the honeypot

 AI Labyrinth is a defensive feature that traps bots which ignore robots.txt.
-When enabled, Cloudflare injects invisible links on your pages with nofollow and noindex attributes.
-Legitimate crawlers (that respect these signals) skip the links.
-Non-compliant bots follow them into a network of AI-generated content that wastes their computational resources.
+Turn it on and Cloudflare injects invisible links into your pages with nofollow and noindex attributes.
+Legitimate crawlers respect those signals and skip the links.
+Non-compliant bots follow them into a maze of AI-generated junk that burns their compute for nothing.

 How it works in practice

-1. Invisible links added to your pages (not visible to users or compliant crawlers)
+1. Invisible links added to your pages (not visible to users or to compliant crawlers)

-2. Bots that follow the links enter an AI-generated maze of irrelevant content
+2. Bots that follow them enter an AI-generated maze of irrelevant content

-3. Bots waste resources crawling fake pages instead of your real content
+3. Those bots waste resources crawling fake pages instead of your real ones

-4. The system fingerprints bots that go 4+ links deep — no human does that
+4. The system fingerprints any bot that goes 4+ links deep - no human ever does that

-5. Enable with a single toggle in your Cloudflare dashboard — available on all plans including Free
+5. One toggle in the Cloudflare dashboard, available on all plans including Free

 Zero downside for AI visibility

-Compliant crawlers (OAI-SearchBot, Claude-SearchBot, PerplexityBot) all respect nofollow and noindex directives — they skip the trap links entirely.
-Only bots that ignore robots.txt get trapped.
-Reference: Cloudflare’s AI Labyrinth blog post.
+The compliant crawlers you care about (OAI-SearchBot, Claude-SearchBot, PerplexityBot) all respect nofollow and noindex - they skip the trap links entirely.
+Only the bots ignoring robots.txt get caught.
+Reference: Cloudflare's AI Labyrinth blog post.

 Updated robots.txt for e-commerce (2026)

-Based on the current crawler landscape, here’s the recommended robots.txt configuration.
-Note: Anthropic now uses three separate crawlers — the old anthropic-ai user agent is deprecated.
+Based on the current crawler landscape, here's the robots.txt I'd ship.
+Note the Anthropic change - the old anthropic-ai user agent is deprecated and split into three:

 # === AI SEARCH CRAWLERS (allow — drive citations and traffic) ===